sidk2/gntk/README.md

 # Oversmoothing in Graph Neural Networks

-This repository contains code for node level GNTK, GNTK with skip connections, SSGC NTK, corresponding neural networks, and code to computer preactivations and plot the spectrum.
+This repository contains code for node level GNTK, GNTK with skip connections, SSGC NTK, corresponding neural networks, and code to compute preactivations and plot the spectrum.

 This repository forks https://github.com/KangchengHou/gntk, which implements Graph Neural Tangent Kernel (infinitely wide multi-layer GNNs trained by gradient descent), described in the following paper: